Security Hardening Guide

 Environment Variables (Basic)

-Never commit secrets to git!
+Never commit secrets to git.
+Add to .gitignore:

 .env